reymon359/how-to-live/advices/Spend time with people you love and love you/index.md

 ---
 name: 'Spend time with people you love and love you'
-Categories: ['Happiness', 'Communication']
+Categories: ['Happiness', 'Communication', 'Relationships']
 ---
 # Spend time with people you love and love you

 Family, friends, loved ones.
-In the end, the time we spend with them is the most enjoyable
+In the end, the time we spend with them is the most enjoyable.

-Book time to spend with them.
+Therefore, try to spend time with them.
+Book time for it.

-Times spent with them are the most valuable ones in the long term.
+The moments spent with them are the most valuable ones in the long term.

-Spending time with this kind of person will make you happy.
+You will be happier when spending time with the people that you love and love you.

 Take care of your relationship with them.
-Spend time in person or in the distance by calling, for example.
+Spend time physically or if not possible by calling each other in the distance.
 Whatever it takes to not lose contact.

 ## Quotes